geronimodennis/NsSuiteQLrunner/README.md

 - Review query results before exporting or sharing data outside NetSuite.
 - Use sandbox or release preview for query development against sensitive data models.

-## Current Limitations
+## Current Limits

 - Static linting catches common SuiteQL, Oracle SQL, and SQL Server dialect issues, but NetSuite remains the execution authority.
 - Autocomplete is catalog-based and does not introspect account-specific custom records or fields yet.
-- The result grid shows mapped rows returned by the RESTlet and caps rows at a configurable maximum.
+- The result grid shows mapped rows returned by the RESTlet and caps paged execution by rows per page times max pages.
+- Rows per page defaults to `1000`.
+Max pages defaults to `50` and is clamped by the RESTlet.
 - SuiteCloud validation requires an authenticated SuiteCloud project setup.